tsionyx/pynogram/README.rst

 -----

-The software developed and tested on Ubuntu 16.04 LTS using python versions 2.7 and 3.5.
+The software developed and tested on Ubuntu 16.04 LTS using CPython versions 2.7 and 3.5.
+PyPy support is in progress.
 If you have any issues, drop a line to the
 `project site <https://github.com/tsionyx/pynogram/issues>`_.